ress059/ecu/doc/dlist_h/index.rst

     allocated on the heap, they can be freed within their destroy callbacks (explained in this Section).

-If the destroyed :ecudoxygen:`ecu_dnode` is within a list, it is removed.
-Its values are then reset such that the node requires reconstruction in order to be used again.
-Note that nodes not in a list can also be destroyed:
+When the node is destroyed, its values within the :ecudoxygen:`ecu_dnode` struct are reset such that the node requires reconstruction in order to be used again.
+If the destroyed node was previously in a list, it is removed.

 .. code-block:: c